 Emotional is probably the most important of these three areas—my simple advice: leave nothing left unsaid.
 I’ve written about this philosophy for my climbs and about Everest for over a decade, and it remains the best advice I can give anyone leaving for Everest.

 I remember overhearing a teammate on an 8000-meter climb yelling at his soon-to-be ex-wife about divorce terms.
 Not only was he seriously upset and distracted, but it brought a wave of negativity over the entire camp.
 Another teammate was intent on complaining about her spouse and how he never understood her.
 While she may have felt better, the negativity was unnecessary and not helpful to everyone else.

 Everyone has emotional baggage they carry with them, but an Everest expedition is not the time or place to resolve them.
 Your Everest teammates are not your therapists.
 This week is the time to begin to get closure.
 No, you cannot solve years-long issues in a few days, but you can try to reach an agreement and closure on a few crucial areas.

 Ensure that everyone knows Everest Base Camp is remote and communications are spotty, regardless of what they may read.
-If voice-to-voice, live communications are vital to you, buy or rent a Thuraya or Iridium satellite phone.
+If voice-to-voice and live communications are vital to you, buy or rent a Thuraya or Iridium satellite phone.
 It is the only method you can 100% count on from anywhere on the mountain.
-Yes, it is expensive but hearing your loved one’s voice after a disaster like an avalanche or earthquake is beyond measure.
+Yes, it is expensive, but hearing your loved one’s voice after a disaster like an avalanche or earthquake is beyond measure.